 Here’s my history with RoboHelp and Captivate training:

-I was one of the first team of approximately ten instructors to be certified as RoboHelp trainers by its creator, Blue Sky Software, in the mid 1990’s when Joe Welinske partnered with Blue Sky to offer a certification class at the end of one of his WinWriters Conferences.
-Approximately 15 people took the class, but only less than ten passed the certification.
-Mike Hamilton, who now is a co-founder of MadCap, oversaw and certified my on the stand up portion of my training in the mid-90s when he worked for Blue Sky.
+I was one of the first team of approximately ten instructors to be certified as RoboHelp trainers by its original creator, Blue Sky Software.
+The original class was held in the mid 1990’s when Joe Welinske partnered with Blue Sky to offer a certification class at the end of one of his WinWriters Conferences.
+Approximately 15 people took the class, but only fewer than ten of uspassed the certification.
+Mike Hamilton, who now is a co-founder of MadCap Flare (a competing online help product), oversaw and certified me on the stand up portion of my training in the mid-90s when he worked for Blue Sky.
 It really is a small world in the online help community.

 I taught RoboHelp and eventually Captivate in Seattle out of my own facility and for Blue Sky, who later changed their name to eHelp.
 Eventually eHelp sold RoboHelp to Macromedia and then to Adobe, while I continued to provide training classes through my own company until 2003, and then after moving to San Diego in mid-2003, I continued teaching RoboHelp, Captivate, and Photoshop part time through Sterling Ledet and Associates until approximately 2010.
 While I stopped doing training on both Captivate and RoboHelp around 2010, I continued using both tools professionally, continued to lecture, and occasionally offer classes through STC until reopening my training facility in early 2016 in San Diego for virtual, live web-based training.
 In October of 2016 I relocated back to Seattle, where I continue to offer top quality training courses, consulting, and other services.